secile/micropad/README.md

 4. Label

-This is only to show text message.
+Show text message.
 Use this to show your product name, or instruction to control.
+Or use this to [show information received from micro:bit](#show-information-received-from-microbit).

 ![image](https://github.com/user-attachments/assets/15c9e27b-d02b-4f83-a02e-68249d6122c6)